manila/wireguard-namespace/README.md

 # Wireguard Namespace

-Shell script to setup a Named Network space for wireguard
+Shell script to setup a Named Network space for wireguard.